zhenya123/inClassOne/README.md

 # inClassOne
-In class exercise number 1
+In class demo number 1